Tommy-CS/Cat-a-logging-Incidents/README.md

 - Documenting findings and Lessons Learned
 - Classifying each incident appropriately

-## Incident Summaries
-Each incident folder includes:
-- A brief summary of the event
-- Observables and their analysis
-- Screenshots from external tools
-- Final classification and Lessons Learned

 ## Tools Used
 - Catalyst (self-hosted on Ubuntu VM)
 - VirusTotal
 - AbuseIPDB
-- Docker & Bash scripting

 ## Screenshots
 #### Here's what Catalyst looks like: